rengatta/MapleServer2-GUI-Tool/README.md

 2. Login and join the game as any character
 3. Scroll up in the server console and find the `[API] GameSession started => [Your character ID]` line
    ![image](https://user-images.githubusercontent.com/53513566/136862154-4a867b53-4c80-4fa8-88c3-fb702e68d6eb.png)
-4. Use that in the Session Id input field in the GUI tool
+4. Swap to the API tab in the GUI tool and use that in the Session Id input field
 5. Use the same IP as the server
 6. Port is 1300 by default
 7. Click the "Connect to API server" button and you should be able to directly add items to your character now